codurance/site/src/_posts/2020-04-28-terraform-with-multiple-environments.md

 # The first way - Single account with workspaces

 Back at the beginning of 2019 I started using Terraform for an AWS project.
 The basis of the infrastructure I was doing was quite similar to a previous project that I worked on (both in Clojure), but that project used extensively bash scripts to deal with the creation of an ELB environment.
 You don't want to use bash scripts for everything, it is painful, messy ... soul crushing.
 So I decided to learn and use terraform.
 Terraform is awesome (not perfect, small niggling issues here and there).
-Because on that project I had only one AWS account (I know better know), I needed to find a way to deploy multiple environments from the single setup.
+Because on that project I had only one AWS account (I know better now), I needed to find a way to deploy multiple environments from the single setup.
 For that I used [workspaces](https://www.terraform.io/docs/state/workspaces.html).
 When you are using workspaces you use a single set of files and then you have two options for the data/variables that can change, either you use different tfvar files, one per environment, passing it as a parameter to the terraform call (e.g., `terraform plan -var-file=env.dev.tfvars`).

 As an example, `env.dev.tfvars` could include

 ```
 retention_policy = 7